chitown2016/cdt-1d-cnn-financial-prediction/README.md

 We have used the 100<sup>th</sup> observation of the 50<sup>th</sup> training iteration as an example.
 The 100<sup>th</sup> observation of x_train_i_t is a 1x120 vector as expected.
 And we can see the first row of the 100<sup>th</sup> observation of x_train_reshaped is equal to the first 24 elements of the 100<sup>th</sup> observation of x_train_i_t.
 Also we print the dimensiont of x_train_reshaped which shows that it's comprised of 6240 observations of 5x24 matrices.

+## Training with a GPU in Windows

+I have found that the easiest way to train a tensorflow model in windows is to use a docker image.
+And if you are using visual studio code, one of the most convenient ways to have access to your python library while running a container is to use [Dev Containers Extension](https://code.visualstudio.com/docs/devcontainers/containers) of Visual Studio Code.
+First you will need to figure out which python libraries and files you will need to run during the training.
+Then inside the folder that contains all your python files, create a .devcontainer folder.
+Inside this folder you will need devcontainer.json, Dockerfile and a requirements.txt file.
+You can find copies of the files Ive used in the repository.
+After this you will be able to open your folder in a docker container from within your Visual Studio Code with access to your GPU.